Ameenah Gurib-Fakim: Career

+Academic and scientific career

-She worked as Managing Director of CIDP Research & Innovation (formerly Cephyr, Centre for Phytotherapy Research).
-Previously, she was a Professor with a personal chair in Organic Chemistry at the University of Mauritius (2001) and where she served successively as Dean of the Faculty of Science and Pro–Vice Chancellor (2004–2010).
-She also worked at the Mauritius Research Council as Manager for Research (1995–1997).
-She served as the Chairperson the International Council for Scientific Union – Regional Office for Africa (2011–2014).
+Gurib-Fakim worked at the Mauritius Research Council as Manager for Research from 1995 to 1997.
+She later became Professor of Organic Chemistry at the University of Mauritius, where she served successively as Dean of the Faculty of Science and Pro-Vice-Chancellor (2004–2010).
+She also served as Chairperson of the International Council for Scientific Union – Regional Office for Africa from 2011 to 2014.

+Before her presidency, she was Managing Director of CIDP Research & Innovation (formerly Cephyr, Centre for Phytotherapy Research).

+In December 2013, Gurib-Fakim made a complaint to the Mauritian Equal Opportunities Commission (EOC), alleging religious discrimination in the consideration of her application for Vice-Chancellor of the University of Mauritius.
+The EOC investigation found that this was not the case, but noted shortcomings in the selection process, including the lack of clear criteria and mark sheets for evaluating candidates.

+Presidency of Mauritius

-In 2015, her nomination for the Presidency of Mauritius, put forward by then-PM and fellow Militant Socialist Movement member Anerood Jugnauth, was unanimously approved by the Mauritian National Assembly.
+In 2015, her nomination for the presidency of Mauritius, put forward by then prime minister and fellow Militant Socialist Movement member Anerood Jugnauth, was unanimously approved by the Mauritian National Assembly.
 She resigned in 2018 amid a financial scandal during the prime ministership of Pravind Jugnauth.
 The office of president remained vacant until December 2019, when Prithvirajsing Roopun took office.
-In the meantime, Vice President Barlen Vyapoory functioned as acting president.
+In the meantime, Vice-President Barlen Vyapoory served as acting president.

-Vice-chancellor appointment

-In December 2013 Gurib-Fakim made a complaint to the Mauritian Equal Opportunities Commission (EOC) alleging religious discrimination in the consideration of her application for Vice Chancellor of the University of Mauritius (UoM).
-The EOC investigation found that this was not the case, but noted shortcomings in the selection process.
-The report cited the lack of clear criteria and mark sheets for evaluating candidates.
-Similarly, the last word went to Professor Jugessur, then president of the Council of the UoM if tiebreak.

-Gurib-Fakim eventually left her position as Professor at the University to open her own science centre known as CIDP Research & Innovation where she is the Managing Director.
+Post-presidency

+In March 2026, Gurib-Fakim was appointed Chair of the Supervisory Board of the Global Center on Adaptation, succeeding Macky Sall after he stepped down following the submission of his candidacy for Secretary-General of the United Nations.
+The organization also announced that Rindra Rabarinirinarison would become its new chief executive officer, while founding chair Ban Ki-moon would conclude his tenure and assume the role of GCA Chair Emeritus.